 (1) The director may consider the financial responsibility and security of the applicant and the business or activity; the applicant's credit-worthiness and integrity in past financial transactions; and the physical security of the applicant's place of business to determine that any games which are consigned to the applicant, and the proceeds from game sales will be kept safe.

-(2) The director may consider the accessibility of an applicant's place of business or activity to the public.
+(2) The director may consider the accessibility of an applicant's place of business or activity to the public, including compliance with the requirements of The Americans with Disabilities Act of 1990 (ADA), Section 12101-12213 of 42 U.S.C. (as amended in 2008).

 (3) The director may consider the sufficiency of existing agents to serve the public interest.
 An effort shall be made to maximize total game sales by recruiting and licensing sales agents under various classifications of license as determined by the director with the highest potential volume.